darrenrjones/farm-clicker/README.md

 ## Installing

-First get your server up and running by following "Installing" instructions at:[Server](https://github.com/darrenrjones/farm-clicker-server)
+First get your server up and running by following "Installing" instructions at [Server](https://github.com/darrenrjones/farm-clicker-server)

 after the server is up, and you run 'npm start' on the server side code, you should be able to log in with the default account after these client side installation instructions are followed: